Willow Smith Learned to Play Guitar Because of Michael Cera

 Do you resent the “woke teen” label?
 It might be meaningless to you, but it’s a responsibility that means a lot to your peers.

 The amount of responsibility that you feel is up to you.
 That’s what people don’t understand.
 That’s what I’m starting to understand and didn’t understand before.
 All of the pressure that I could be feeling, and sometimes do feel, is really up to me.
 The outside world is always gonna be the outside world.
-People are always going to be suss.
+People are always going to be sus.
 Sussness is a part of life.
 And until the moment when humanity can 100 percent accept the sussness, that’s when it’s going to start to balance.

 When you and Jaden first started putting out music, there was all this fuss about how wise beyond your years you both were and still are because of your open passion for philosophy and science.
 How do you feel about your age now?
 Do you relate to other 17-year-olds?